 Most of the peace agreements respond to identified drivers of conflict by finding consensus on how to address the issue.
-In addition, the underlying themes of many agreements include the terms that allow IDPs to return, especially those families with perceived ISIL affiliation; the promotion of peaceful coexistence and reconciliation between communities; the strengthening of ties between communities; the strengthening of ties between communities and the State, and the mitigation of use of tribal exclusion practices.
+In addition, the underlying themes of many agreements include the terms that allow IDPs to return, especially those families with perceived ISIL affiliation; the promotion of peaceful co-existence and reconciliation between communities; the strengthening of ties between communities and the State, and the mitigation of use of tribal exclusion practices.
 Language is often general, apart from some provisions dealing with tribal customary practices.
 Several agreements mention the establishment or use of existing committees to implement the agreement.
 Agreements are usually supplemented with an action plan to guide implementation